-You know that the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
-We have become more aware of this complexity of our challenges, and we are skeptical of simplistic solutions.
+You may notice that the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
+We have become more aware of the complexity of our challenges, and we are skeptical of simplistic solutions.